DataDog/hiring-engineers/answers.md

 +   ***Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.***
 +   ***When this monitor sends you an email notification, take a screenshot of the email that it sends you.***

 1) Go to the monitor tab in the navigation bar and click on New Monitor.
 Click on metric and fill out the form as needed.
-Examples are below:
+Examples are below (Email hidden):

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/Monitor.png)

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/Monitor2.png)

-    Here are emails for an Alert, Warning, and No Data state:
+    Here are emails for an Alert, Warning, and No Data state (Email hidden):

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/AlertWarning.png)